Clubhouse Detectives

 Clubhouse Detectives is a 1996 American family adventure mystery film.
 It was written and directed by Eric Hendershot.
 It follows the story of two young brothers (Billy and Kade Ruckman) who witness their next door neighbor, Michael Chambers, murder Marcela Janowitz.
 When they fail to convince their mother of what happened they enlist the help of their friends, Jimmy, Eddie, and J.J., in a bid to find the body and expose the truth.
 It was released in the United States in 1996.
+The film had several sequels.